casualjim/go-app/README.md

 A library to provide application level context, config reloading and log configuration.
 This is a companion to golangs context.

+This package is one of those tools you won't always need, but when you need it you'll know you need it.

 ## Depends on

 * logrus